The Breakfast Club: Plot

-On Saturday, March 24, 1984, five students at Shermer High School in Shermer, Illinois, report for an all-day detention: socially awkward Brian Johnson, jock Andrew Clark, shy loner Allison Reynolds, popular girl Claire Standish, and rebellious delinquent John Bender.
-They gather in the school library and meet with their Vice Principal Richard Vernon, who warns them not to talk or move from their seats and assigns each of them the task of writing a thousand-word essay describing "who you think you are."
+On Saturday, March 24, 1984, five students at Shermer High School in Shermer, Illinois, report for an all-day detention: socially awkward nerd Brian Johnson, jock Andrew Clark, shy loner Allison Reynolds, popular girl Claire Standish, and rebellious delinquent John Bender.
+They gather in the school library and meet with their Vice Principal Richard Vernon, who warns them not to talk or move from their seats and assigns each of them the task of writing a minimum one-thousand-word essay describing who they think they are.

-Bender ignores the rules and spends his time antagonizing the others and defying Vernon, who gives him eight additional weekends of detention.
-The students sneak off to retrieve Bender's marijuana stash from his locker.
+Bender ignores the rules and spends his time antagonizing the others and defying Vernon, who gives him eight additional weekends of detentions.
+After lunch, the students sneak off to retrieve Bender's marijuana stash from his locker.
 When they see Vernon returning to the library, Bender deliberately gets caught to allow the others to sneak back in.

-Locked in a storage closet as punishment, Bender is further berated by Vernon, who tells him that he wants Bender to prove how tough he is.
-Bender is offered a chance to punch Vernon but silently refuses.
-He soon escapes into the ceiling panels and falls into the library, where the others hide him from Vernon.
+Locked in a storage closet as punishment, Bender is further berated by Vernon.
+Vernon tells him that he wants Bender to prove how tough he is and attempts to goad Bender into hitting him.
+Bender is visibly afraid and does not move.
+After Vernon leaves him, he escapes into the ceiling panels and falls into the library, where the others hide him from Vernon.

 The students pass the time arguing, listening to music, and smoking marijuana, gradually opening up about their home lives and their reasons for being in detention: